research-fosdem/research-fosdem.github.io/index.md

 ## Event and talks format

 #### 1. Talks

-- *Talks* will last *25 minutes max*, with 5 minutes for questions and changing speaker.
+- _Talks_ will last _25 minutes max_, with 5 minutes for questions and changing speaker.
 A 20/10 split also works.
-- *Lightning talks* will last *15 minutes max* or a bit less if you want room for questions.
+- _Lightning talks_ will last _15 minutes max_ or a bit less if you want room for questions.

-Talks have to be *in English* and will be recorded and later on published under Creative Commons CC-BY licence on the [FOSDEM video recordings archive](https://video.fosdem.org/).
+Talks have to be _in English_ and will be recorded and later on published under Creative Commons CC-BY licence on the [FOSDEM video recordings archive](https://video.fosdem.org/).

 #### 2. Event format

-The FOSDEM will be **physical** this year (in Bruxelles, not online).
+The FOSDEM will be **physical** this year (in Bruxelles).

+Hybrid might be an option to allow some talks to be prerecorded + live Q/A but there is no confirmation on this posibility yet.

 # HOW TO SUBMIT

 #### 1. Important dates:

 - **Proposal Deadline: <span style="color: #900;">4th Dec</span> 2022 23:59 CET**
 - **Accepted talk announced: 15th Dec 2022 at the latest**
 - **Conference: 4th Feb 2022** morning + afternoon
 - Submit early if you can, as we will evaluate the proposals as they come because of the very tight schedule

 #### 2. Submissions must include:

 - Abstract
-- Session type *(Lecture or Lightning Talk)*
+- Session type _(Lecture or Lightning Talk)_
 - Expected prior knowledge / intended audience
 - Speaker bio
-- Links to code / slides / material for the talk *(optional)*
+- Links to code / slides / material for the talk _(optional)_
-- Links to previous talks by the speaker *(optional)*
+- Links to previous talks by the speaker _(optional)_

 To get inspired on possible abstracts style, length and format, you can read previous edition talks on FOSDEM archives:

 - [Open Research @ FOSDEM 2022](https://archive.fosdem.org/2022/schedule/track/open_research_tools_and_technologies/)
 - [Open Research @ FOSDEM 2021](https://archive.fosdem.org/2021/schedule/track/open_research_tools_and_technologies/)
 - [Open Research @ FOSDEM 2020](https://archive.fosdem.org/2020/schedule/track/open_research_tools_and_technologies/)

 #### 3. Pentabarf tips (submission system)

 Submission process is managed in the Pentabarf system used by the FOSDEM conference.